Import Settings

 By default, Roon displays metadata from our metadata service instead of metadata found in your file tags when both are present.

-Starting in Roon 1.1, we introduced "Prefer File" options in our [[Editing]] features, which enabled people to choose whether data from file tags or data from Roon's metadata database would be displayed on an album by album, track by track, field by field basis.
+Starting in Roon 1.1, we introduced "Prefer File" options in our Editing features, which enabled people to choose whether data from file tags or data from Roon's metadata database would be displayed on an album by album, track by track, field by field basis.
+This system was very flexible, and allowed for fine-grained tuning, but we received one piece of feedback over and over from our users: that there should be a way to express these preferences globally.
+So, in Roon 1.3, we introduced global versions of these settings.

 You can find these settings under the Metadata preferences for Albums and Metadata preferences for Tracks sections in Import Settings.
 Note that Prefer File does not mean "File Tags Only".
-Roon considers track credits on a category-by-category basis and, for each category ( Composer, Conductor, Ensemble, Main Performer, Performer, and Production), if no credits exist for the preferred metadata source (Roon or File), then Roon will look for them in the other source (File or Roon).
+Roon considers track credits on a category-by-category basis and, for each category (Composer, Conductor, Ensemble, Main Performer, Performer, and Production), if no credits exist for the preferred metadata source (Roon or File), then Roon will look for them in the other source (File or Roon).

 Composer credits have an additional level of complexity in that there is a distinction between _composition_ composer credits and _track_ composer credits.
 If we have Roon composition composer credits, but no track composer credits, we will go to your file tags and merge in anything that Roon doesn't already have; one reason for this is to cater for track-specific Arranger (Composer) credits.

 This is, incidentally, why, if you've put something like "Beethoven, Ludwig van (1770-1827)" in your "COMPOSER" tags, it will appear alongside Roon's "Ludwig van Beethoven" in the composer credits.
 This behavior is deliberate.
 The reason that Roon applies as much credit metadata as it can is to provide rich and, in many many cases, unknown links between the different albums in your library.
-E.g. Drummer "Joe Shmoe" played on 7 albums in your library...
+E.g. Drummer "Joe Shmoe" played on 7 albums in your library.
 This is fundamental to the Roon experience today and we're likely to leverage this even more in the future.

 Album Version settings

+Roon supports the idea of an album "version", which is usually a short piece of text that helps to provide identifying information about the album.
 Roon automatically populates the "Version" field from several locations based on a wide range of patterns we've observed in files "in the wild".
 If your library is more deliberately tagged, you may want to alter these settings to match your tagging practices.

 File Tag Delimiters